wso2-attic/ballerina-integrator/README.md

 ```

-- Create the above directories in your local machine and also create empty `.bal` files
+- Create the above directories in your local machine and initialize a Ballerina project.

 - Then open the terminal and navigate to `message_construction_patterns/guide` and run Ballerina project initializing toolkit.
 ```bash